ritchykemp/validation_rofental/validation/readme.md

 # Validation of openAMUNDSEN model - Rofental

 the containing Jupyter Notebooks contain the functions for validating the Rofental Model created by openAMUNDSEN.
+And an example validation based on the input files in the results folder.

 The processed input files:
 - observed snowdepth from Station AHC1 and AHC3